vegidio/go-sak/README.md

 Generates a SHA-256 hash key from the provided parts using gob encoding.
 Useful for creating consistent cache keys from multiple values.

+#### `CacheOpts`

+Configuration options for cache stores.
+Contains `MaxEntries` (maximum number of cached entries) and `MaxCapacity` (maximum capacity in bytes).
+Used when creating memory or disk-based memoizers.

 #### `Close() error`

 Closes the Memoizer and releases any resources held by the underlying store.
 Should be called when the Memoizer is no longer needed.

+---

+### o11y

+Observability utilities for logging with OpenTelemetry integration.

+#### `InitLogger(endpoint, serviceName string, environment OtelEnvironment, destination LogDestination) (func(), error)`

+Initializes the logging system with OpenTelemetry integration.
+Configures Logrus as the logging framework and optionally bridges logs to an OpenTelemetry collector via OTLP/HTTP.
+Returns a cleanup function that should be deferred to properly shutdown the logger provider.

+#### `LogDestination`

+Specifies where logs should be sent: `LogToNone`, `LogToTerminal`, `LogToOTel`, `LogToBoth`.

+#### `OtelEnvironment`

+Specifies the OpenTelemetry environment configuration: `EnvDevelopment`, `EnvProduction`.

+---

+### os

+Operating system utilities for environment management.

+#### `AppendEnvPath(path string)`

+Appends a directory path to the PATH environment variable.
+The path is added to the end of the existing PATH using the OS-specific path separator.

+---

+### string

+String manipulation utilities.

+#### `RightOf(s, sub string, useLast bool) string`

+Returns everything to the right of the first or last occurrence of a substring.
+Returns an empty string if the substring is not found.
+When `useLast` is true, uses the last occurrence; otherwise uses the first occurrence.

 ---